Open-heart Surgery - What You Need to Know?

 - Problems in the main vessel of the heart

-- Replacement of damaged heart with a donor heart
+- Replacement of damaged heart with a donor hear.

-Depending on the health issues, there are different types of open-heart surgeries.
-Some of the common ones include:
+Depending on the heart disease, there are different types of open-heart surgeries.
+Some common ones include:

-- Coronary Artery Bypass Grafting: It is the most common type of heart surgery and is performed to provide alternate routes of blood supply to heart.
-The healthy artery is usually taken from chest, arms or legs.
+- Coronary Artery Bypass Grafting: It is the most common type of heart surgery and is performed to provide alternate routes of blood supply to the heart.
+The healthy artery is usually taken from the chest, arms, or legs.

-- Heart Valve Repair or Replacement: This heart valve surgery is performed to either repair the valve or replace it with a biological valve or metallic valve.
+- Heart Valve Repair or Replacement: The surgery is performed to either repair the valve or replace it with a biological valve or metallic valve.

-- Heart Transplant: This surgery treats advanced heart failure by replacing the damaged heart with a healthy heart from a deceased donor.
+- Heart Transplant: The surgery aims to treat advanced heart failure by replacing the damaged heart with a healthy heart from a deceased donor.

-The first and foremost thing is to discuss the doubts and plan the surgery with the doctors.
-However, this is not possible in cases where immediate heart surgery is needed.
-For instance, in case a person has been diagnosed with the heart attack symptoms due to blocked coronary arteries, doctors need to perform heart bypass surgery to save a life.
+The first and foremost thing is to discuss your doubts and plan the surgery with an experienced heart surgeon.
+However, this step may not be possible in cases where immediate heart surgery is needed.
+For example, if a person has been diagnosed with heart attack symptoms due to blocked coronary arteries, surgeons will perform heart bypass surgery immediately to save their life.

 What Happens During Open-heart Surgery?

-After the surgery, surgeons use wire sutures to close the breastbone.
-The incision is then stitched carefully.
-The surgery usually takes around 3 to 6 hours depending on the complexity.
+At the final stage, surgeons use wire sutures to close the breastbone and other incisions.
+The skin incision is then stitched carefully.
+The surgery usually takes around 3 to 6 hours, depending on the complexity.

-Open-heart surgery is a major operation, and hence it requires close and careful monitoring once it is performed.
-The patient is usually shifted to the Intensive Care Unit (ICU) for proper care.
+Open-heart surgery is a major procedure and hence requires close and careful monitoring post-operation.
+The patient is typically moved to the Intensive Care Unit (ICU) for proper care.
 The overall recovery may take a few weeks.
-During the recovery period, the patient needs to follow the instructions given by the doctors and take the prescribed medicines regularly.
-In many cases, the doctors also recommend the patient to participate in cardiac rehabilitation for a better and faster recovery.
+During the recovery period, the patient needs to follow the instructions given by the medical team and take the prescribed medicines regularly.
+In several cases, the doctors also recommend patients to participate in cardiac rehabilitation for a better and faster recovery.

-A successful open-heart surgery not just treats this life-threatening condition, but also restores the health of the patient.
-Hence, to ensure a successful surgery, one should always look for the best hospitals.
-We, at Max Healthcare, are where your search for the best heart surgeons in Delhi will find its success.
-With our cutting-edge technology and an esteemed team of heart surgeons, we strive hard to offer the best treatment to our patients.
-Today with the technology we can provide not only prolonged life but also an active and healthy lifestyle.
+Open-heart surgery not only treats life-threatening conditions but also restores the overall health of the patient.
+To ensure a successful surgery, one should always look for the best heart bypass surgery hospital.
+We, at Max Healthcare, are where your search for the best heart surgeons in Delhi ends.
+With our cutting-edge technology and an esteemed team of heart surgeons, we strive to offer the best treatment to our patients.
+Today, with advanced technology, we can provide not only a prolonged life but also an active and healthy lifestyle.

 Written and Verified by: